 He was 49 years old and his music lives on.

-“In the end, your passion leads to your heaven.”
+I once heard someone say,“In the end, your passion leads to your heaven.”

 I hope this is true for my friend Bo.